 Finding Landscaping Leads at Scale with JYNI

 Manually prospecting landscaping businesses — searching Google Maps, scraping directories, calling generic lists — takes hours per day and produces mediocre results.
-JYNI's AI agents find landscaping businesses in your target states, verify their phone and email, and deliver exclusive leads to your pipeline every day automatically.
-You wake up with a fresh batch of verified landscaping owner contacts ready to call.
+JYNI's AI agents surface landscaping businesses in your target states, check their phone and email, and the leads land in your pipeline as agents discover them.
+You start the day with a fresh batch of landscaping owner contacts (phone + email checked) ready to call.

-Because JYNI leads are exclusive to your account and never shared with other brokers, you reach business owners before they've been pitched repeatedly.
-Landscaping is one of the highest-converting verticals on the JYNI platform — business owners have real capital needs, answer their phones, and make quick decisions.
-Brokers targeting landscaping companies with JYNI typically see 3–5% phone close rates from cold outreach when leads are fresh and exclusive.
+Because JYNI leads are private to your workspace — JYNI does not resell your pipeline — you reach business owners before they've been pitched repeatedly.
+Landscaping is a strong vertical on the JYNI platform — business owners have real capital needs, answer their phones, and make quick decisions.
+Industry benchmark: brokers targeting landscaping companies with fresh, well-targeted lists tend to see materially higher phone connect rates than generic shared lists.

 Pro tip: Filter your JYNI landscaping agent to target Sun Belt states (FL, TX, AZ, NM, CA) for year-round deal flow, or run separate agents for Northern states targeting seasonal windows (Feb–Mar for pre-season, Sep–Oct for off-season financing).